 - 1. Please provide any additional information and/or comment(s) you may have on the above-mentioned allegations. - 2.
 Please describe the measures that your company has taken, or is planning to take, to prevent recurrence of such situations in the future. - 3.
-Please provide information on measures that your company has taken or plans to take to identify and respond to the human rights and environmental impacts caused by the above-mentioned spills, including any remediation measures. - 4.
+Please provide information on measures that your company has taken or plans to take to identify and respond to the human rights and environmental impacts caused by the above-mentioned spills, including environmental remediation measures. - 4.
 Please provide information on the measures taken to consult with affected people and to monitor the effects of the spills on people and the environment. - 5.
 Please provide information as to what human rights due diligence policies and processes have been put in place by your company to identify, prevent, mitigate and account for how you address adverse human rights impacts throughout your business operations, in line with the UN Guiding Principles on Business and Human Rights (UNGPs). - 6.
 Please indicate the measures taken by the company to ensure the implementation of the UNGPs, including information on whether your company has established or participates in any operational-level grievance mechanisms, to provide access to remedy for affected individuals and communities.

-- 7. Please provide information regarding the measures that your company has taken, in response to the recommendations provided to businesses in the Report of the Working Group on the issue of human rights and transnational corporations and other business enterprises on its visit to Canada in 2017 (A/HRC/38/48/Add.1). - 8.
-Please specify the measures taken by your company to ensure the public's right to receive timely and accessible information on the health and environmental effects of the spills.
+7. Please specify the measures taken by your company to ensure the public's right to receive timely and accessible information on the health and environmental effects of the spills.

-This communication and any response received from your company will be made public via the communications reporting website within 60 days.
-They will also subsequently be made available in the usual report to be presented to the Human Rights Council.
+This communication and any response received from your company will be made public through the communications website within 60 days.
+They will also be made available subsequently in the report to be submitted to the Human Rights Council.